simple-registry/simple-registry/doc/explanation/storage-backends.md

 **Note on `lock_strategy = "redis"`:** Redis coordinates access-time writes only when the provider's conditional operations are unavailable or disabled (`conditional_operations = false`); with CAS available, access times stamp inline through conditional writes regardless of the lock strategy. `lock_strategy = "redis"` remains the right choice when running multi-replica on a provider that lacks conditional writes, or when Redis is already deployed for other reasons.

-#### Blob Index Sharding
+#### Blob Index Reference Keys

 Blob indexes track which namespaces reference each blob and are critical for garbage collection.
-Rather than storing a single `index.json` per blob (which becomes a contention point under concurrent access), Angos uses a **sharded approach**:

-Each blob's index is stored as multiple per-namespace files at:
+Each reference is its own empty, write-once key, so no index object is ever read, merged, or rewritten:

 ```
-v2/blobs/{algorithm}/{hash_prefix}/{hash}/refs/{namespace}.json
+v2/ref/{algorithm}/{hash_prefix}/{hash}/{namespace}!own
+v2/ref/{algorithm}/{hash_prefix}/{hash}/{namespace}!r/{entry}
 ```

+`{namespace}!own` records ownership (an upload or a cross-repository mount); each key under `{namespace}!r/` records one link through which the namespace references the blob (a layer, a config, a tag, a revision, a referrer, or an index child). `!` terminates the namespace: it is outside the namespace grammar, so the name always parses back out of the key.

-For example, a blob referenced by namespaces `myapp` and `team/backend` stores:
+For example, a blob owned by namespaces `myapp` and `team/backend` stores:

 ```
-v2/blobs/sha256/ab/cdef.../refs/myapp.json
-v2/blobs/sha256/ab/cdef.../refs/team%2Fbackend.json
+v2/ref/sha256/ab/cdef.../myapp!own
+v2/ref/sha256/ab/cdef.../team/backend!own
 ```

-The namespace is percent-encoded in the filename (`/` → `%2F`, `%` → `%25`) to avoid ambiguity.

 Blob indexes separate metadata cleanup from blob data deletion.
 Manifest deletion removes manifest links and may reclaim the manifest body itself, but config and layer blobs are retained while they